 Our program helps low-income homeowners in our area receive home-improving – and often, life-improving – repairs that would be difficult for them to complete or afford without our assistance.
 Many of the homeowners we’ve helped are elderly, disabled, live alone, or are Veterans.

-Our crews perform home rehabilitations on houses that require two or more major projects, involving repairs such as roof replacement, bathroom modifications, and installing new doors and windows.
+Our crews perform home rehabilitations on houses that require two or more major projects, involving repairs such as roof replacement, bathroom replacement, and installing new doors and windows.

-We improve homes by replacing roofs, installing new flooring and siding, replacing windows and doors, repairing porches and steps, making plumbing repairs, and upgrading electrical systems.
+We improve homes by replacing roofs, installing new flooring and siding, replacing windows and doors, repairing/adding porches and steps, making plumbing repairs, and making energy efficient upgrades.

 HDA carpenters make your home safer and more secure by building wheelchair ramps, porches, widening doorways, installing grab bars, and modifying kitchens and bathrooms.

 Our program uses funds from many sources, each having its own set of guidelines and requirements.
 Most of our clients receive a combination of loans and grants to finance the repairs on their home.

 The home must be owner-occupied.
 That means we can’t help people repair a home to move into or help set up a mobile home.
 The home must be yours, and you must live in it.